Lymia/MPPatch/README.md

 The first time you build a release, you must initialize submodules used by MPPatch.
 To do this, run `git submodule update --init`.

+You will also need to install [osxcross](https://github.com/tpoechtrager/osxcross) and put the binaries in your `$PATH`.

 To build a release, use `sbt clean dist`.
 You can also use `sbt run` to test your local version without building a full release.